-Our itinerary begins on Santa Cruz Island, the most populated island in the archipelago.
+Our Central Galapagos cruise itinerary begins on Santa Cruz Island, the most populated island in the archipelago.
 Here, we first explore the lush vegetation of the highlands before venturing down to the world-famous Charles Darwin Research Station to meet giant tortoises face-to-face.

 After that, we’ll hop aboard Yacht Isabela II at the end of the day and begin our overnight journey to Santa Fe Island.
 The next morning, we’ll wake up to visit the sandy white beach of this island with its numerous sea lion harems, which also makes for a wonderful spot to go for our first snorkeling, kayaking or glass-bottom boat excursion.